Uma-dev99/Order-Application-System/README.md

 # Order-Application-System
 ## Features
 Developed Order Application  System using HTML , CSS , JavaScript and Django in Backend which performs CRUD Operations.
-Made use of Sqlite DB using Models (MVT architecture - Model, View , template) Utilised Django Forms
+<br>Made use of Sqlite DB using Models (MVT architecture - Model, View , template)
+<br>Utilised Django Forms

 ## List of APIs created